technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- removed unused code in IndicesAndIterators.cs
+  - was no longer needed because of Combinations method and generic NakedTuples and HiddenTuples strategies
+- added assertions in IndicesAndPositionsTests.cs
-- sorted notes and unifie naming, e.g. eliminate==remove, find==identify
+- sorted notes and unified naming, e.g. eliminate==remove, find==identify
 - currently all implemented strategies "seem" to work correctly (puzzles can be solved and self checks pass)
 - improved pdf output
     - include name of puzzle